Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Washington stats and trends

-- The Football Team have covered the spread once this year when underdogs by 3.5 points or more (in eight chances).
+- The Football Team have covered the spread once this season when underdogs by 3.5 points or more (in eight chances).

-- Washington's games this year have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Washington's games this season have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).

 - The Football Team put up 19.8 points per game, comparable to the 21.2 the Eagles surrender.